Non-Markovian Noise Suppression Simplified through Channel Representation: Abstract

 \section{Abstract}

-Non-Markovian noise, arising from the memory effect in the environment, poses substantial challenges to conventional quantum noise suppression protocols, including quantum error correction and mitigation.
-We introduce a channel representation for arbitrary non-Markovian quantum dynamics, termed the Choi channel, as it operates on the Choi states of the ideal gate layers.
-This representation translates the complex dynamics of non-Markovian noise into the familiar picture of noise channels acting on ideal states, allowing us to directly apply many existing error suppression protocols originally designed for Markovian noise.
-These protocols can then be translated from the Choi channel picture back to the circuit picture, yielding non-Markovian noise suppression protocols.
-With this framework, we have devised new protocols using Pauli twirling, probabilistic error cancellation and virtual channel purification.
-In particular, Pauli twirling can transform any non-Markovian noise into noise that exhibits only classical temporal correlations, thereby extending the proven noise resilience of single-shot quantum error correction to arbitrary non-Markovian noise.
-Through these examples, the Choi channel demonstrates significant potential as a foundational bridge for connecting existing techniques and inspiring the development of novel non-Markovian noise suppression protocols.
+Non-Markovian noise, arising from memory effects in the environment, poses substantial challenges to conventional quantum noise suppression protocols, including quantum error correction and mitigation.
+We introduce a channel representation for arbitrary non-Markovian quantum dynamics, termed the Choi channel, which translates the complex dynamics of non-Markovian noise into the familiar picture of noise channels.
+It therefore provides a systematic way to design non-Markovian noise suppression protocols: one can apply existing channel-level error-suppression techniques in the Choi-channel picture and then translate them back to the circuit picture.
+The performance of the resulting non-Markovian protocols, including their noise-suppression effects and complexity, can often be inherited directly from the corresponding Choi-channel protocols without requiring a separate analysis.
+With this framework, we devise new protocols using Pauli twirling, probabilistic error cancellation, and virtual channel purification.
+Pauli twirling reduces non-Markovian noise to noise with only classical temporal correlations; probabilistic error cancellation can fully cancel non-Markovian noise; and virtual channel purification can suppress non-Markovian noise without detailed knowledge of its specific form.
+Through these examples, the Choi channel serves as a foundational bridge for systematically converting existing channel-level techniques into non-Markovian noise suppression protocols.